SneakyPeet/sneakycode.net/resources/posts/2016-03-01-delayed-dependency-resolving-the-right-way.md

-{:tags ("clean code" "dependency injection" "ioc" "castle windsor"), :title "Delayed Dependency Resolution the Right Way", :date "2016-03-01"}
+{:tags ("clean code" "dependency injection" "ioc" "castle windsor"), :title "Delayed Dependency Resolution the Right Way", :description "I have been playing around with CQRS/Event Sourcing and using lightweight, immutable command messages to trigger actions in my application.
+The great thing about this is that you can specify a single point of entry into your application by using a very simple interface."}
 -----
 I have been playing around with CQRS/Event Sourcing and using lightweight, immutable command messages to trigger actions in my application.
 The great thing about this is that you can specify a single point of entry into your application by using a very simple interface.